mixpanel/docs/pages/docs/orgs-and-projects/organizations.md

 ## Overview

-As an Organization Admin, you may create and manage security processes that dictates the requirements needed for your users to access your organization.
+As an Organization Admin, you may create and manage security processes that dictate the requirements needed for your users to access your organization.

 ## Organization Discoverability
 Organization Discoverability makes it seamless for new users with a shared work email domain to connect with teammates in an existing organization in Mixpanel, allowing them to access their team’s projects, data, and reports, instead of joining a new, empty org.

-This feature is accessible to new users who have verified their email as well as existing organizations that are not an Enterprise plan and do not have SSO enabled.
+This feature is accessible to new users who have verified their email as well as existing organizations that are on an Enterprise plan and do not have SSO enabled.

 ![Organization Discoverability 1 Image](/discoverabilityone.png)